 Difluprednate is a steroid medicine.
 It prevents the release of substances in the body that cause inflammation.

-Difluprednate ophthalmic (for the eye) is used to treat eye swelling caused by surgery.
+Difluprednate ophthalmic (for the eye) is used to treat eye pain and inflammation caused by surgery.

-Difluprednate ophthalmic may also be used for other purposes not listed in this medication guide.
+Difluprednate ophthalmic may also be used for purposes not listed in this medication guide.

 What are the possible side effects of difluprednate ophthalmic (Durezol)?